-Nick Luca is a musician, singer/songwriter/composer, music producer and audio engineer.
+Nick Luca is a multi-instrumentalist musician, singer/songwriter/composer, music producer and audio engineer.
 He has toured throughout Europe, USA, Mexico, Canada and Australia with Iron and Wine, Calexico, John Doe (X) and his own band, Luca.
-As a session musician and audio engineer, Nick has credits on over 100 albums with artists such as Neko Case, DeVotchka, Robyn Hitchcock, Margaret Cho, M Ward, Darren Hanlon and many others.
-Nick is currently a professor at LMU (Loyola Marymount University) where he teaches "Advanced Audio" for the School of Film and Television, Recording Arts Dept.
+As a session musician and audio engineer, Nick has credits on over 100 albums, plus work on film and television.

 Credits at All Music

 The Nick Luca Trio: A Little Night Music

 Mar 1, 2005 12:00 PM, By Blair Jackson - Article from Mix Magazine

 Little Town, the remarkably moody and evocative first album by the Tucson-based Nick Luca Trio, evolved over a period of months during which Luca was working as an engineer by day and cutting tracks late at night after the recording studio's clients had packed up and gone home.
 “The nocturnal vibe of Little Town comes directly from working late nights, as you inevitably do in a studio,” the singer/songwriter/multi-instrumentalist says.
 “I'd be walking home at two in the morning through downtown Tucson, which is a much different city than it is during the day, with different characters and a different feeling, and the songs I was writing started to take on the sort of late-night thoughts that pass through your mind.”